Bill Griggs: Medical career

 Griggs is considered a world authority on trauma and disaster medicine.

-In 1989 Griggs invented a procedure known as the "Griggs technique", which assists in aiding breathing issues by "performing a percutaneous tracheotomy and making an artificial airway for the critically ill and injured".
+In 1989, Griggs invented a procedure known as the "Griggs technique", which assists in aiding breathing issues by "performing a percutaneous tracheotomy and making an artificial airway for the critically ill and injured".
 "Griggs technique" has since become more prevalent in the field of trauma medicine and was performed on Pope John Paul II when he experienced breathing issues in 2005.

 Griggs held the position of director of trauma services from 1995 as well as Senior consultant for intensive care, retrieval services and anaesthetics from 1989 until his retirement in 2018 at the Royal Adelaide Hospital.

 Griggs also acted as director for retrieval coordination for MedSTAR. and was the South Australian State Controller (Health and Medical) for the DPC from 2007 to 2017.
-He also worked for the South Australian Ambulance Service from the early 1980s until 2019, and has been a volunteer with St John Ambulance Australia since the mid-1970s.
+He also worked for the South Australian Ambulance Service from the early 1980s with his current role being a volunteer Rural and Remote Emergency Network medical responder.
+He has been a volunteer with St John Ambulance Australia since the mid-1970s.
 He became Commissioner (the most senior volunteer) of St John Ambulance Australia SA in 2021 and still attends major sporting and social events as a senior volunteer Doctor.

-From 2010 Griggs was a non-executive director of the Motor Accident Commission of South Australia.
+From 2010, Griggs was a non-executive director of the Motor Accident Commission of South Australia.
 He was appointed as the chair of MAC from 2015 and continued in this role until 2019.